Medical expert of the article

 Consequences and complications of stomatitis

-The main danger of any stomatitis is its transformation into a relapsing form, which is treated for a long time, is difficult and quite expensive due to the use of many drugs aimed at systemic effects on the body.
+The main danger of any stomatitis is its transformation into a recurrent form, which is treated for a long time, is difficult and quite expensive due to the use of many drugs aimed at systemic effects on the body.

 Diagnosis of stomatitis